 Agency submits that it conducted the RIF in accordance with the District of Columbia Municipal Regulations and the D.C.
 Official Code.
-Employee was given thirty (30) days written notice prior to the effective date of her termination.
-Agency further maintains that it utilized the proper competitive factors in implementing the RIF and that since Employee was one of the lowest ranked personnel in her competitive level and area, she was properly terminated as a result of the one round of lateral competition.
+Employee was given thirty (30) days written notice prior to the effective date of his termination.
+Agency further maintains that it utilized the proper competitive factors in implementing the RIF and that since Employee was the lowest ranked person in his competitive level and area, he was properly terminated as a result of the one round of lateral competition.